dCache/dcache/CONTRIBUTING.md

 ## How We Use Git

 We like our git history clean, which is why the author of a commit should **rebase** against the target branch before committing or creating a pull request so as not to create an extra merge commit.
-If you branch contains multiple patches, please **squash** them first unless there is a good reason to keep them separate.
+If your branch contains multiple patches, please **squash** them first unless there is a good reason to keep them separate.

 ## Code Style